 The official Smart Octopus press release says service starts 9 am local time.

 It will be interesting to see what exactly Samsung is bringing to the party and if they are providing any backend cloud services for a fast rollout.
-An independent locally operated cloud backend for Smart Octopus will be important for providing the same service to other Android phones and Apple Pay at a later time.
+An independent locally operated cloud backend for Octopus will be important for providing the same service to Apple Pay and FeliCa capable Google Pay Android smartphones at a later time.

-That said it’s great that Hong Kong transit is finally getting mobile smart card service that Japan has had since 2008.
-Hopefully it will rapidly expand to include other Android devices and Apple Pay.
+That said it’s great that Hong Kong transit is finally getting mobile smartcard service that Japan has had since 2006.
+Hopefully it will quickly expand to include Apple Pay and other digital wallet platforms.